Virtual Network Hub

 DHCP Client

-IP address dynamically from the uplink router.
+Client that obtains an IP address dynamically from the uplink router.
+DHCP Client

-DHCP Client settings define the identification the default gateway slot (DHCP Client) will provide to the uplink
+settings define the identification that the default gateway slot (DHCP Client) will

-router (or another DHCP server) to obtain the IP address.
+provide to the uplink router (or another DHCP server) to obtain the IP address.

 Program-wide settings